Atlanta Restaurant Review:

-As I mentioned, we went during lunch.
+As I mentioned, we went for lunch.
 We had a ressie, but this place was not crowded and I’m sure we would have easily been seated without one.
-Dinner may be different story though and I’m always a big proponent of making reservations when available regardless.
+Dinner may be a different story though and I’m always a big advocate of making reservations when available to ensure you have a table regardless.
 As I pulled up to the valet, I even noticed there was a group of monks in the parking lot piling into a Tahoe, so I thought, “If it’s good enough for some monks in full robe attire, I’m sure it’s legit!”
 Not that I think monks are experts on Thai food, but something about it made me smile!
 The overall feel is far from a typical cheap Thai food place that you might think of.
 The restaurant is adorned with red, black, and gold accents and features a lot of natural dark wood.
 Despite the extremely high ceilings and all the natural light streaming through the large wall of glass windows, Nan has a clean cozy feeling that really is calming.

-The Lounge area above featured built-in benches with beautiful wooden accents.
-The bar below connect to the lounge area where I ended up hanging out until my mentor showed up.
+The lounge area above featured built-in benches with beautiful wooden accents.
+The bar below connects to the lounge area where I ended up hanging out until my mentor showed up.

 Overall I would definitely recommend this place if you a looking for a neat place to try some tasty Thai food.
 I can imagine it would be an elegant date night spot if you don’t mind spending a little.
 They have traditional curry options and a few other sautéed dishes that looked good.
 Most of the dishes fall between the low the high $20’s with a few options above and below so you should be able to find something to eat, although it may just be an app or a salad if you’re on a tight budget.
 Regardless, I encourage you to check it out.
 The staff was friendly and the food was good.
 What more could you ask for!?